Christopher Luxon calls for accountability over $37m on inflated rentals for emergency accommodation - NZ Herald

 The rentals in his community were often substandard, he said, adding that the Serious Fraud Office should investigate the spending.

-"There's at least an assumption that these landlords, these property managers, were assuring work and income that these properties were of suitable standard and many of them clearly were not, and the degree of profiteering that was going on is simply abhorrent."
+"There's at least an assumption that these landlords, these property managers, were assuring Work and Income that these properties were of suitable standard and many of them clearly were not, and the degree of profiteering that was going on is simply abhorrent."

 Sepuloni said a formal complaints process had been put in place, after the report found the system was inadequate in picking up concerns as well as monitoring the quality of the accommodation.